alexmanrique/blog/_posts/2022-04-30-immutable-classes-in-java.md

 ### 2 - Provide all-argument in constructor.

-In the following class we have two constructors, one that provides all the arguments and another that has one missing argument.
-This forces to have a setter from the missing argument that we have not provided in the constructor.
+In the following class, we have two constructors, one that provides all the arguments and another that has one missing argument.
+This forces us to have a setter from the missing argument that we have not provided in the constructor.

 ```java
 public class Player {